 The program combines technical and work-based training.
 It generally takes four years to complete.

-The technical training is made up of four levels totalling 24 weeks.
-Each level is six weeks.
+The technical training is made up of four levels totaling 24 weeks.
+Each level is six to eight weeks.
 This block of training is normally delivered through an ITA approved training institution.
 Sometimes it may also be met through approved training models (distance education, part-time) and/or a level challenge exam.

-The work-based training totals 5680 hours.
-Based on a 30-hour work week this involves almost 190 weeks of training.
+The work-based training totals 6240 hours.
+Based on a 30-hour work week this involves 208 weeks of training.